HND Interactive Media: About Us

-First delivered in 1999, both HND and HNC established a reputation for producing a stream of employable graduates for the web design industry, and in doing so anticipated the shift towards the more strenuous work-related studies of the later Foundation Degrees.
+First delivered in 1999, both HND and HNC established a reputation for producing a stream of employable graduates for the web design industry, and in doing so anticipated the shift towards the more strenuous work-related studies of later Foundation Degrees.

 Despite being called Interactive Media – or even ‘Multimedia’ in an earlier incarnation – we always considered ourselves a specialised web design course.
-We recognised the need to concentrate on its core disciplines, rather than diversify into appealing but ultimately superfluous skills such as AV, animation or 3D modeling.
+We recognised the need to concentrate on its core disciplines, rather than diversify into appealing but ultimately superfluous skills such as AV, animation or 3D modelling.
 And we valued the ‘design’ part of web design too, which meant that armed with both creative and technical skills, graduates were better placed to get to enter the job market.

 We also threw in a bit of design for print for good measure, in order to repurpose those emerging creative skills.

 The Edexcel BTEC syllabus posed many challenges: the ‘Computing Fundamentals’, ‘Historical & Contextual Referencing’ and ‘Cultural Interpretation’ units to name a few.
 But in doing so, they presented the opportunity for invention and innovation, and even if we do say so ourselves, we produced some truly unique assignment tasks.

 The ability to import units from other syllabuses, particularly HND Graphic Design, also enabled us to transform a potentially dry, technical course into a vibrant and meaningful qualification for the creative industries.

 Former students will remember with a mixtures of emotions:

 - the weekly routine of sketchbook work and journal entries;

 - the puzzlement of having to listen to the edgy electronica of the FAX +49-69/450464, Raster-Noton and Em:t record labels, in order to understand what designing for awkward subject material was like;